On a one day trip to kodaikanal and feeling rushed? Read on…

 A word of advice, skip the telescopes, they are very cheap, around 5 rupees, but they are not even worth that!

-Bryant is a decent park, nothing to rave about it.
+Bryant is undoubtedly amongst the best places to visit in Kodaikanal in 1 day.
 Due to its proximity to the lake and Coaker’s walk you can easily combine the three or explore them in a combination of two.
 The flower beds near the main entrance (close to the lake) are a sight to behold.

 Of all the viewpoints listed in the travel guides and tourist information brochures, this is the one worth visiting.
 As the name suggests from here you get excellent views of the Kodai Lake and the green cover surrounding it.